Persistent Sinusitis Despite Surgery

 Once surgery has been done, it is much easier to do cultures to determine if an unusual bacteria or fungus is involved.
 It is possible to direct the culture into the involved sinuses at the time of endoscopy.
 It is often difficult for many laboratories to find fungi since they are difficult to culture for and grow out.
 In addition, the usual techniques for culturing fungi are often suboptimal, and must be specially modified to allow proper fungal culture.
 In addition, we send specimens to a special fungal lab which is better equipped to determine if there are fungi present.

 Some patients who have not responded to surgery may need to get outpatient treatment with intravenous antibiotics for 6-8 weeks to clear up infection which persists after surgery.
 Sometimes the intravenous antibiotics will also be given before or instead of surgery as well.
-The exact antibiotics will be determined by the doctor.
+The exact antibiotics will be determined by the doctor and it is best if cultures are done first directly from the sinuses using an endoscope for guidance to determine the exact bacteria to make sure that the best antibiotics are chosen.
 Studies are underway by a company called Sinucare.

 In some patients, scar tissue may form after surgery.
 Not all scarring necessarily needs to be removed, however.
 Fastidious post-operative care can typically reduce the incidence of scarring.